 The IDN was established in 2007 to coordinate and build efforts aimed at assisting Member States in the sharing of practical decommissioning knowledge and thereby improving their ability to undertake decommissioning work.
 Within the IDN, implementing, regulatory and research organizations involved in decommissioning and agree to share their experience.
 IDN facilitates several training events each year, which are directed mainly at young professionals taking up decommissioning responsibilities.
-In 2011 these included:
+Two international collaborative projects on decommissioning were launch in December 2012 and will finish in 2015: